 A charter school is a public school that provides instruction in any combination of grades, kindergarten through grade twelve.
 Parents, teachers, or community members may initiate a charter petition, which is typically presented to and approved by a local school district governing board.
-The law also allows, under certain circumstances, for county boards of education and the State Board of Education to be charter authorizing entities.
+California Education Code (EC) also allows, under certain circumstances, for county boards of education and the State Board of Education to be charter authorizing entities.

 Specific goals and operating procedures for a charter school are detailed in the agreement between the charter authorizing entity and the charter developer.
 A charter school is exempted from many of the statutes and regulations that apply to school districts.
 Students enroll in charter schools on a voluntary basis.

 Yes.
-Charter schools are under the jurisdiction of the Public School System, as specified in California Education Code (EC) Section 47615 .
+Charter schools are under the jurisdiction of the Public School System, as specified in EC Section 47615 .

-You can also search the database to view a list of charter schools, or locate a charter school by name.
-Included in the listing is the charter number, school name, location (county, district, address) phone and fax numbers, email, Web site address, grade levels served, instruction type, curriculum focus, enrollment, Academic Performance Index (API) results and school rankings, funding model, start and numbering date, and business structure.
+A list of charter schools can also be found in the charter school database.
+Included in the listing is the charter number, school name, location (county, district, address), phone and fax numbers, e-mail address, Web site address, grade levels served, instruction type, curriculum focus, enrollment, Academic Performance Index (API) results and school rankings, funding model, start date and numbering date, and business structure.

 Q.5 Where is information about the current academic performance of a charter school located on this Web site?

-API information can be found on the CDE Web site.
+API information can be found on the CDE Academic Performance Index (API) Web page.

 Q.8 Can a traditional high school refuse to accept credits earned by a student who transfers from a charter high school?

 Yes.
-California EC Section 47605(b)(5)(A)(ii) requires that each charter for a school serving high school students include a description of procedures the school will use to notify parents about course transferability to other public high schools and the eligibility of courses to meet college entrance requirements.
+EC Section 47605(b)(5)(A)(ii) requires that each charter for a school serving high school students, include a description of procedures the school will use to notify parents about course transferability to other public high schools as well as about the eligibility of courses to meet college entrance requirements.
 A school district governing board may establish criteria for accepting course credits earned at another school and may disallow credits where it deems it appropriate to do so.

-Please see Charter Schools FAQ Section 6 Question 1.
+Please refer to Charter Schools FAQ Section 6 Question 1.